99x/gulp-dependency-install/README.md

 ### Custom dependencies
 What if you need to share code, but don't wish to publish packages in NPM Registry?
-You can use the Custom Dependancies feature.
+You can use the Custom Dependencies feature.

-1. Create a directory(e.g 'your_local_dependancies') in your codebase to store each local dependency(library) code.
+1. Create a directory(e.g 'your_local_dependencies') in your codebase to store each local dependency(library) code.
 Create directories for each of the dependencies with a index.js inside, as shown below.
     ```
-    __/your_local_dependancies
+    __/your_local_dependencies
         |__dependency-a
             |__index.js
         |__dependency-b
             |__index.js
-            |__package.json // Optional if you have other npm dependancies
+            |__package.json // Optional if you have other npm dependencies
     ```

     e.g of index.js inside dependency-a